 1 Autumn at Oz

-In 2019, in celebration of the 80th anniversary of The Wizard of Oz, visitors can stroll the yellow brick road during two weekends for the first time ever, Sept.
-6-8 and Sept.
-13-15.
-Tickets start at $45, and memorable photos of your group with Oz’s classic characters milling about the grounds will certainly add some unique scenes to your feed.
-Plus – this year only – lots of movie set costumes and memorabilia on loan from collectors across the country will be on display at the property’s Wizard of Oz museum.

-No. 10: 1 Autumn at Oz

-Visitors and fans of The Wizard of Oz can now stroll the yellow brick road during two weekends.
-Tickets start at $45, and memorable photos of your group with Oz’s classic characters milling about the grounds will certainly add some unique scenes to your feed.
+Visitors and fans of The Wizard of Oz can now stroll the yellow brick road during three weekends.
+Tickets start at $55, and memorable photos of your group with Oz’s classic characters milling about the grounds will certainly add some unique scenes to your feed.